Gavin1937/MedReminder-backend/doc/ApiDocumentation.md

 > }
 > ```

-### Fell free to use other API Endpoints as your template
+### Feel free to use other API Endpoints as your template

 </details>